The Truth Behind Why McDonald’s Ice Cream Machines Keep Breaking

 How does an exclusive supplier relationship lead to an influx of broken ice cream machines?

-Until very recently, only Taylor Company technicians were authorized to repair Taylor Company machines.
+Word is that, up until recently, only Taylor Company technicians were authorized to repair Taylor Company machines.
 Taylor Company technicians were the only technicians that could interpret error codes and get past software locks put in place to prevent outside contractors or machine owners from doing their own maintenance.
 McDonald’s franchise owners needed Taylor Company technicians to diagnose every problem with the soft serve machine and make the appropriate repairs.
 Even instruction manuals did not include information that would allow McDonald’s employees to attempt fixes.

 A Legal Fight to Save Soft Serve